Funding of Hezbollah: Lebanon

 In July 2014, The Daily Beast reported that Hezbollah owns marijuana plantations and produces Hashish in the Bekaa Valley, in eastern Lebanon, and exports the produce to countries such as Iraq, Jordan and Syria.
 Prior to the Syrian civil war, the Lebanese Army patrolled the fields, though the Lebanese government has since adopted a laissez-faire attitude towards illegal drug production.
 According to Arab media reports, Hezbollah has a number of Lebanese front companies that deal in counterfeit medicine.

 Hezbollah is known to be involved in the Cocaine trade, and the Hashish trade.
 Hezbollah uses the drug trade as well as other "criminal enterprises" to fund its military excursions in Lebanon, while some of their funds go to education and health assistance for the poor.

 In September 2020, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) sanctioned two Lebanese ministers Ali Hassan Khalil and Yusuf Finyanus, due to their "material support to Hezbollah" and other corruption charges.
 It also sanctioned Lebanon-based Arch Consulting and Meamar Construction for being owned, controlled, or directed by Hezbollah, in addition to Hezbollah Executive Council official Sultan Khalifah Asaad.

+According to a recent report from March 2026 analyzing Hezbollah's funding sources, since it entered the war with Israel in 2023, it is suffering from a deep financial crisis.
+This is due to its weakened military's strength, that affects its funding networks and disrupted its smuggling routes and regional support.
+The fall of the Assad regime and damage to revenues from Captagon trade have reduced its resources, leaving the group struggling.
+This forced Hezbollah to turn to alternative methods such as illegal online gambling.
+These platforms provide income and sophisticated means of money laundering, enabling money from unclear sources to be cycled as legitimate winnings.
+As a result, online gambling has become a central part of Hezbollah's emerging financial strategy in response to mounting economic strain.

+Israel's efforts against Hezbollah have focused on its military assets as well as its finances, with an emphasis on the estimated directed from Iran each year through intermediaries that accounted for most of Hezbollah's annual operating budget.
+Some of the earliest Israeli military efforts during the 2026 Lebanon war in March 2026 targeted the organization's supply of gold and foreign currency, as well as branches of the Al-Qard Al-Hasan Association, a non-profit financial institution that has been described as being "Hezbollah's bank in Lebanon".
+Money changing offices and gas stations were also struck, all as part of an effort to squeeze the organization's sources of funding.
+To bypass constraints set limiting the access of Al-Qard Al-Hasan to the formal banking network, the hawala system had been used to send in Iranian funds in 2025 via a network of broker transfers that passed through Iraq, Turkey and the United Arab Emirates, though sanctions have been placed on these brokers by the United States Department of the Treasury.